yht1214/IDOL/README.md

 # IDOL
-The code of "IDOL: Meeting Diverse Distribution Shifts with Prior Physics for Tropical Cyclone Multi-Task Estimation" submitted to NIPS2025.
+The code of "IDOL: Meeting Diverse Distribution Shifts with Prior Physics for Tropical Cyclone Multi-Task Estimation" was submitted to NIPS2025.

 ## Introduction